Bucharest set for Euro 2020 draw as tournament enters new territory

 Belgium's Manchester City star Kevin De Bruyne made headlines recently when he called that "a scandal".
 Similarly, the Netherlands -- who will play group games in Amsterdam -- know they will be in Group C with Ukraine.

-Dutch coach Ronald Koeman admitted he was confused by the new format and said: "I have asked my federation if I still need to bother going to the draw."
-Despite that, he is expected in Bucharest on Saturday.
+"UEFA thought the prevailing reason to do it was to try to have a special celebration of what is essentially a greater European, and now a global, event.

+"We had to accept these limitations, and by the way no hosts were guaranteed to have a place at the Euros."

-The Netherlands could also end up playing Romania here, should the Romanians come through the play-offs next March, a process which still involves 16 teams including Northern Ireland, the Republic of Ireland and Scotland.
+The Netherlands could also end up playing Romania in Bucharest, should the Romanians come through the play-offs next March, a process which still involves 16 teams including Northern Ireland, the Republic of Ireland and Scotland.

 Matches will be played from Dublin and Bilbao to Saint Petersburg and Baku.
 Italy will host the opening game in Rome, and they are one of the top seeds, as are England, Germany and Spain.